Cat food: Essential fatty acids

 There are three essential fatty acids that should be included in a cat's diet: alpha-linolenic acid, linoleic acid, and arachidonic acid.
 Alpha-linolenic acid is an omega-3 fatty acid that aids in the maintenance of the skin's water barrier.
 Ingredients that are high in alpha-linolenic acid, such as flaxseed, should be included in the cat's diet.
 Another source of omega-3s is fish oil.
 Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA) are omega-3 fatty acids which have anti-inflammatory properties.
-Linoleic acid is an example of an omega-6 fatty acid that helps with the health of the cat's skin by maintaining the integrity of their epithelial tissues.
-Linoleic acid is commonly found in plant-based oils like sunflower oil.
+Linoleic acid cannot be converted by cats and high concentrations of linoleic acid can result in amino acid deficiencies, therefore fish oils are recommended as a supplement for cats instead of vegetable oils, as vegetable oils contain high concentrations of linoleic acid.
 Arachidonic acid is also essential to cats because they are unable to create it from linoleic acid due to an absence of the Delta 6 desaturase enzyme.
 It can be found in substances such as animal fat.